 Members must log in to the fair entry system using their 4-H ONLINE email and password.
-The deadline for registration is May 24-June 13, 2021.
+The deadline for registration is May 24-June 26, 2023.
 No Exceptions!

-Exhibiting at any of the Jo Daviess County 4-H shows provides 4-Hers the chance to set goals, work toward those goals, develop standards, and get a sense of achievement.
+Exhibiting at any of the Jo Daviess County 4-H shows provides 4-Hers the chance to set and work towards goals, develop standards, and get a sense of achievement.
 These participants will learn to communicate effectively about what they have done and will get a chance to display their talents.

 We look forward to working with you this summer.
-If you have any questions, please contact the Extension Office at 815-858-2273.
+If you have any questions, don't hesitate to contact the Extension Office at 815-858-2273.